netliferesearch/starter/README.md

 * `npm start` - Heroku run this after deploy

 # :question: Why we made this?
-Being a group of creative frontenders and desginers it is great to experiment and do new things in our own way.
+Being a group of creative frontenders and designers it is great to experiment and do new things in our own way.
 At the same time sharing ways of doing things is valuable.
-Making a *starter* kit will maybe moves us a bit more in a streamlined direction.
+Making a *starter* kit can possibly help us move towards a slightly more streamlined way of doing things.

 When we started the this project we looked at a lot of different setups within the group.
 And we did find a lot of smart things and tried to merge it to a common platform.
-This means it is probably not perfect, but hopefully it will fix some painpoints and making the setup process a bit easier.
+This means it is probably not perfect, but hopefully it will address a few painpoints and make the setup process a bit easier.
 Modern frontend _is_ complex, but there is no need to _invent the wheel_ every time. :smile:

 We believe in rapid prototyping and static site generators are _awesome_ for this.
-That´s why we included *Metalsmith* in our default setup.
+That´s why we included [Metalsmith](http://www.metalsmith.io/) in our default setup.
 You are working with templates and layouts separated from the content without needing a CMS :metal:.
 There is [a whole bunch of static site generators out there](https://staticgen.com), and we have tested a lot of them.
-We did chose [Metalsmith](http://www.metalsmith.io/), which is a "pluggable" and quite flexible.
+We did chose Metalsmith because it's both "pluggable" and quite flexible.

 # :package: It contains
 * [Metalsmith](http://http://www.metalsmith.io/) static site generator